Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 2. Build the skills needed to filter data from a table effectively.
 3. Be ready to filter for numbers and dates to extract all sorts of useful information.

+# 13. Filter with AND, OR, and NOT

+> Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.

+## Scenario

+In this scenario, you need to obtain specific information about employees, their machines, and the departments they belong to from the database.

+Your team needs data to investigate potential security issues and to update computers.

+You are responsible for filtering the required information from the database.

+Here’s how you’ll do this task: **First**, you’ll retrieve all failed login attempts after business hours. **Second**, you’ll retrieve all login attempts that occurred on specific dates. **Third**, you’ll retrieve logins that didn't originate in Mexico. **Fourth**, you’ll retrieve information about certain employees in the Marketing department. **Fifth**, you’ll retrieve information about employees in the Finance or the Sales department. **Finally**, you’ll obtain information about employees who are not in the Information Technology department.

+### Task 1.
+Retrieve After Hours Failed Login Attempts
+Your team is investigating failed login attempts that were made after business hours.
+You want to retrieve this information from the login activity.
+You’ll identify all unsuccessful attempts after 18:00.

+The `login_time` column in the `log_in_attempts` table contains information on when login attempts were made.
+Office hours end at `'18:00'`.

+The `success` column in the `log_in_attempts` table contains values of `TRUE` or `FALSE` to indicate whether the login was successful.
+MySQL stores Boolean values as `1` for `TRUE`, and `0` for `FALSE`.
+This means that `TRUE` is represented as `1`, and `FALSE` represented as `0` in the `success` column.

+### Task 2.
+Retrieve Login Attempts on Specific Dates
+Your team is investigating a suspicious event that occurred on `'2022-05-09'`.
+You want to retrieve all login attempts that occurred on this day and the day before (`'2022-05-08'`).

+The `login_date column` in the `log_in_attempts` table contains information on the dates when login attempts were made.

+### Task 3.
+Retrieve Login Attempts Outside of Mexico
+Now, your team is investigating logins that did not originate in Mexico, and you need to find this information.
+Note that the country field includes entries with `'MEX'` and `'MEXICO'`.
+You should use the `NOT` and `LIKE` operators and the matching pattern `'MEX%'`.

+### Task 4.
+Retrieve Employees in Marketing
+For tasks 4, 5 and 6 you need to retrieve the information from the `department` and `office` columns in the `employees` table.

+Your team is updating employee machines, and you need to obtain the information about employees in the `'Marketing'` department who are located in all offices in the East building (such as `'East-170'` or `'East-320'`).

+### Task 5.
+Retrieve Employees in Finance or Sales
+Now, your team needs to perform a different update to the computers of all employees in the Finance or the Sales department, and you need to locate information on these employees.

+### Task 6.
+Retrieve All Employees not in IT
+Your team needs to make one more update.
+This update was already made to employee computers in the Information Technology department.
+The team needs information about employees who are not in that department.
+You should use the `NOT` operator to identify these employees.

+### Expectations
+By completing this activity, you will:

+1. Gain practical experience in using SQL to:
+* Run SQL queries to retrieve information from a database.
+* Apply AND, OR, and NOT operators to filter SQL queries.
+2. Take an important step toward running complex SQL queries to extract specific data from a database.

 # 4. Using Filters to SQL Queries